Child sex tourism: Background

 Child sex tourism has been closely linked to poverty, armed conflicts, rapid industrialization, and exploding population growth.
 In Latin America and Southeast Asia, for instance, street children often turn to prostitution as a last resort.
 Additionally, vulnerable children are easy targets for exploitation by traffickers.
-South Africa, United States, Thailand, Cambodia, India, Brazil, and Mexico have been identified as leading hotspots of child sexual exploitation.
+South Africa, United States, Thailand, Cambodia, India, Nepal, Dominican Republic, Kenya and Morocco have been identified as leading hotspots of child sexual exploitation.
 Also, child victim ages have been found in Cambodia, Myanmar, the Philippines, and Thailand to range from 6 to 11 years old, followed by 12 to 15 years old, and 15 to 17.

 In 2012, the Special Rapporteur on the sale of children, child prostitution and child pornography reported: "Countries of origin of international child sex tourists vary depending on the regions, but the demand is usually recognized as coming from the industrialized countries, including the richer countries of Europe, North America, the Russian Federation, Japan, Australia and New Zealand.

 Australians, for instance, have been identified as the largest group of sex tourists prosecuted in Thailand (31 percent of the total).
 Of the 146 cases investigated by Action Pour Les Enfants (APLE) in Cambodia between 2003 and April 2012, 32 were American, 24 French and 20 Vietnamese.
-In the coastal regions of Kenya, for example, 30 percent were residents and 70 percent of the abusers were foreign: Italians (18 percent), Germans (14 percent), Swiss (12 percent), with tourists coming from Uganda and the United Republic of Tanzania fifth and sixth on the list.
+In the coastal regions of Kenya, for example, 30 percent were residents and 70 percent of the abusers were foreign: Italians (18 percent), Germans (14 percent), Swiss (12 percent.)
+Tourists coming from Uganda and the United Republic of Tanzania were fifth and sixth on the list.
 In Costa Rica, according to available information, between the 1999 and 2005, the Child Exploitation Unit had arrested a total of 74 persons on suspicion of commercial sexual exploitation of children.
 Of those arrested, 56 were Costa Rican nationals and 18 foreign nationals".

 In Thailand, the exact number of child-prostitutes is not known, but Thailand's Health System Research Institute reports that children in prostitution make up 40% of prostitutes in Thailand.
 In Cambodia, it has been estimated that about a third of all prostitutes are under 18.
 In India, the federal police say that around 1.2 million children are believed to be involved in prostitution.
-Up until recently, Brazil has been considered to have the worst child sex trafficking record after Thailand.
-As per Chris Rogers report on BBC World "Now Brazil is overtaking Thailand as the world's most popular sex-tourist destination".
+Up until circa 2012, Brazil has been considered to have the worst child sex trafficking record after Thailand.
+As per Chris Rogers’ report on BBC World, "Now Brazil is overtaking Thailand as the world's most popular sex-tourist destination".
 DLN reports that "Brazil at the moment is on a high trend of child sex tourism and is all geared to take up the first spot beating out Thailand."